janelawrence/db_merge_sort/README.md

 7. Optimized merge patterns
    - Using pointers to records instead of index (explain)
 8. Verifying: sort order

+- Test.cpp -> verityOrder()

 9. Tournament Trees
 10. Duplicate Removel

+- In `Scan.cpp -> Run *ScanPlan::scan(const char *INPUT_TXT)`
+  It scan through the input table txt, and use a hashmap to store hashed record data.
+When hashed value has existed in the hashmap, skip reading in this record, and continue.
+  Returns records stored in pages and wrapped in a wrapper class Run.